Chronic Future: Formation and early history: 1995–2000

 Chronic Future began their musical career in the summer of 1995, and a year or so later, they released their first self-titled album when the band members were at an average age of 14.
-The album gained popular local airplay, but achieved no commercial success, and is now very rare, only available for purchase on such sites as Amazon.com or eBay.
+The album gained popular local airplay, but achieved no commercial success.
 Their followup, 4 Elements, was released in 2000, and was even less successful, with only a few songs being praised.
 4 Elements was released on Beyond Records, and the band toured with such bands as Face to Face.

 Mainstream success: 2000–2004

 From 2000 to 2004, the band signed their first major label deal with Interscope Records, and their third full-length was soon to follow in mid-2004.
 The band released a promotional EP called the Lines in My Face EP, featuring four songs from the album, as well as two rare songs.
 Soon after, the band released the album Lines in My Face, which reached No. 18 on the Billboard Heatseekers chart.
-The album's single "Time and Time Again" saw airplay on MTV and MTV2 and reached No. 40 on the Billboard Modern Rock charts, as well as being featured in the video game Burnout 3: Takedown and MVP Baseball 2004.
+The album's single "Time and Time Again" saw airplay on MTV and MTV2 and reached No. 40 on the Billboard Modern Rock charts, as well as being featured in the video games Burnout 3: Takedown and MVP Baseball 2004.

 Earlier during that year, the band recruited Ryan Breen from Back Ted N-Ted, to play second guitar on the road.
 He joined as a full-time member, but then quit to begin on a solo music project of his own, which later became Back Ted N-Ted.
 He was replaced by Mike Loy, who after the release and recording of Lines in My Face, left to embark on his own musical ventures.

 Notably, Lines in My Face featured more metal-orientated guitar styles, as well as Brandon Lee taking on a role as another lead vocalist.